 Learn how to sew a mug rug with scraps of fabric.
-Use a beautiful print or combine different colors for a unique handmade gift.
+Use a free sewing pattern and a beautiful print for a unique handmade gift.

 Who else loves a warm drink in a mug during the cold winter months?
 One of my favorite treats is hot chocolate and a cheese sandwich.
 I have some Canadian ancestors, and the Canadian coffee and toast snack was passed down and morphed into hot chocolate and a cheese sandwich.